 Economic volatility in commodity prices, construction expenses and labor costs may mean your insurance coverage no longer meets your current situation.
 The worst time to find out you don’t have enough insurance is when you have a claim.

-“We recommend farmers ask their agents for an insurance review at least once a year,” says Jerry Hillard, Farm Sales AVP, Nationwide Agribusiness Insurance Company, Des Moines, Iowa.
+“We recommend farmers ask their agents for an insurance review at least once a year,” says Jerry Hillard, AVP, Agribusiness Regional Sales, Des Moines, Iowa.
 “A lot can change on a farm that could impact your coverage needs, things you may not even think about until it’s too late.”

 If your farm or ranch changes, take a look at your insurance.
 For instance, liability coverage under your policy is intended to provide protection for liabilities incurred from your personal and farming or ranching activities.
 When you branch into other business activities, you may not be covered.
 The grain farmer who decides to run a corn maze, or the hay farmer who adds some custom farming, may need additional coverage.